PorcelainAddict/ProjectGamma/README.md

 npm start

 !!!!
 Requires access to microphone !!!!!

+!!!
+Also currently only works on a 1920 x 1080 monitor !!! ---->>> update coming soon